cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+- the October 10th release may fix some infrequent hanging in the stratum protocol.
+Or maybe not.
+Please test.

+  I also turned of the parallel SHA256 computations on the CPU because they seem to load the CPU a little more in most cases. use -H 1 to get the previous behavior.

 - the July 13th release adds support for the Stratum protocol, by making a fresh fork of pooler's cpuminer code (and any future